melikeaydogan/CS-319-Monopoly-Team-1B/README.md

 ### Additional Features

-- **Different game modes:** With this feature, players will be able to play the different editions of the game, as if they were different game modes.
-Players will be able to select a board out of many board options, such as Istanbul, World Edition and one that consists  of buildings and places in Bilkent University.
+- **Different maps:** With this feature, players will be able to play the different maps of the game, without the need for buying different editions of the game.
+Players will be able to select a board out of many board options, such as Istanbul Edition, World Edition and an original one that consists of buildings and places in Bilkent University.
-- **Multiplayer:** Players will be able to play with other players over the Internet.
+- **Multiplayer:** Players will be able to play with their friends or other players over the Internet.
 - **Speed die:** Since a Monopoly session takes a lot time to finish, we are planning to include the speed die as an alternative game mode.
 - **Save Game State** Saving the game state to continue it later will also be implemented to help players manage their time.